smartdevicelink/sdl_evolution/proposals/NNNN-replace-pthread-implementation-with-threads-from-cpp11.md

 ## Introduction

-The proposal's main idea is to remove the platform-specific threads functionality covered by the C++ 11 standard threads from the SDL Core.
+The proposal's main idea is to remove the platform-specific threads functionality covered by the C++11 standard threads from SDL Core.

 ## Motivation